MultiPath TCP

 -

 Nmstate can query MPTCP flags per IP address.
-But setting MPTCP flags on IP address is not supported and will be ignored with a warning.
+However, setting MPTCP flags on IP addresses is not supported and will be ignored with a warning.

 -

-Nmstate will not apply MPTCP flags to link-local address, multicast address, loopback address, and IPv6 unicast local address.
+Nmstate will not apply MPTCP flags to link-local addresses, multicast addresses, loopback addresses, and IPv6 unicast local addresses.

 How to tell MPTCP is working.